Villa Insurgentes: History

 El Calabazal was founded in the year 1555 – 1595 by a group of Realists guided by Juan de Salas and Bernardino de Salas at an important time in the state's history.
 It is not known if the two men were related.

-Bearing the image of Saint Joseph (San José in Spanish), the Cristelos founded the church between 1801 and 1818. which was made of stone and its earth roof which was supported with wood made of wood was swallowed to the community with their own hands built of pines that cut from the hill.
-They also created the first cemetery in the municipality of Sombrerete, which quickly filled up so that the bodies were removed with some time buried to put new ones.
-In 1975 the former archbishop of Duran Mons, Antonio López Aviña, decided to expand the San José del Calabazal Parish (Saint Joseph Calabazal Parish) which was very small.
-To not destroy the old parish, he added it to the front of the existing one.
-Not only does it have its parish, it also has an old cross on the top of the hill that was placed in 1940 which was named De la Santa Cruz Misionera because it was blessed by a Missionary priest who came to town, being his celebration is the May 22 with its traditional dance, mañanitas and relic in the Parras neighborhood.
-In 1972 another holy cross was made in the neighborhood of La Laguna which is celebrated on May 2 by all the masons of the community with dance, gunpowder, relic, mass, and their rosary.
+Bearing the image of Saint Joseph (San José in Spanish), the Cristelos founded the church between 1801 and 1818.
+The roof of the stone church was supported with pines cut from the hill, harvested by the community with their own hands.
+They also created the first cemetery in the municipality of Sombrerete.

+In 1975 the former archbishop of Duran Mons, Antonio López Aviña, expanded the San José del Calabazal Parish (Saint Joseph Calabazal Parish) which was very small.
+To not destroy the old parish, he added it to the existing one.

+There is an old cross on the top of the hill, placed in 1940, which was named De la Santa Cruz Misionera because it was blessed by a Missionary priest who came to town.
+There is a celebration on May 22 with traditional dance, mañanitas and relic in the Parras neighborhood.

+In 1972 another holy cross was made in the neighborhood of La Laguna which is celebrated on May 2 by all the masons of the community with dance, gunpowder, relic, mass, and the rosary.